jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):

-    type ``Y`` to confirm the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_.
-To activate the virtual environment type in the terminal you were working in before the execution policy change
+    Type ``Y`` to confirm the change and it will enable scripts that have been signed by a verified publisher to run on your computer, you can read more at `Set-ExecutionPolicy`_

+    To activate the virtual environment type in the terminal you were working in before the Execution Policy change

     .. code-block::